CC-Archived/flex-extensions/README.markdown

 * **LinearTrendLine**

 	This custom chart element can be used in the `<mx:annotationElements>` or `<mx:backgroundElements>` tag of any CartesianChart (AreaChart, ColumnChart, LineChart, etc.) to calculate and draw a trend line for the visible points in the specified series.
 This element supports CSS styles for custom line strokes and dash patterns.

+* **TruncatedAxisLabelRenderer**

+	This custom chart label renderer enables the standard Flex Label 'truncateToFit' behavior, adding a truncation indicator (ex. '...') and truncating label text that exceeds the available chart gutter bounds.

 ### Container ###

 * **BoxFrame**

-	Extends the standard Flex Box container and modifies its behavior so that it grows its own scrollbars when content exceeds its bounds (rather than affecting the parent container).
+	Extends the standard Flex Box container and modifies its behavior so that it grows its own scrollbars when content exceeds its bounds (rather than depending on or affecting the parent container).

 ### Date ###